 LinkedIn content marketing strategy FAQs

-LinkedIn article vs posts: what’s the difference?
+LinkedIn article vs post: what’s the difference?

 LinkedIn articles let you write content that is much longer, but it doesn't get as much engagement as posts do and you won't get as many views as with other content sharing platforms like medium.
 If you want to share longer content on LinkedIn your best best is to write an article and make a post about it!

-How do I post an article on LinkedIn?
+How to post an article on LinkedIn?

 To write an article you can go to your homepage on LinkedIn, go to the "Start a post" bar, and click on "Write Article".
 Once you have written and published your article you can share it in a post.

-How do I share an article on LinkedIn?
+How to share an article on LinkedIn?

 To share an article on LinkedIn all you need to do is press the share button at the top of the article, and you have options to share in a post, send a message, copy the link, or share to other social media sites Facebook and Twitter.